 Published July 15, 2021 in the Journal for ImmunoTherapy of Cancer (JITC) as "Society for Immunotherapy of Cancer (SITC) clinical practice guideline on immunotherapy for the treatment of urothelial cancer"

 In this introductory webinar, Expert Panel members provide attendees with an overview of the published guideline and highlight selected recommendations that are applicable to some of the most commonscenarios clinicians may encounter while treating their patients with immunotherapy.
-After attending this webinar, learners will be better able to implement immunotherapy treatments effectively and in accordance with the recommendations in the SITC CPG.CME, CNE and CPE credits are available.
+After attending this webinar, learners will be better able to implement immunotherapy treatments effectively and in accordance with the recommendations in the SITC CPG.CME, CNE and CPE credits are available for live attendees.

 This advanced webinar is designed so that attendees will know how to appraise and classify organ-specific considerations for immunotherapy agents and toxicities, identify and manage clinically significant uncommon toxicities, and determine optimal sequencing of immunotherapies in relapsed and/or refractory disease.
 This webinar is not accredited.